Testing therapies to reduce severity of visual hallucinations

 What is the problem?

-CBS affects many people with sight loss and causes vivid hallucinations, which can be distressing.
 Several techniques are currently promoted which claim to reduce the severity and impact of these hallucinations, but no studies have been done to prove if they work.
-It is currently believed CBS is due to the brain creating new visual signals to make up for the lack of signals being received from the eyes.
+This trial tested two of the latest suggested techniques for reducing the severity of hallucinations.

 Eye movement therapy involves making voluntary eye movements (e.g. quickly moving your eyes side to side or up and down) to try and disrupt the signals from the brain causing the hallucination.